Having a real estate website is one thing, but knowing how well it does and where it could be optimized is something else.

 As the name already reveals, Google Analytics is a web analytics service that can track and report website traffic.

-Since 2019, this platform is the most often used analytics platform on the web, and it also allows us to analyze data from Android and iOS apps.
+Since 2019, this platform has been the most often used analytics platform on the web.
+It also allows us to analyze data from Android and iOS apps.

 What can you track with it?
-Among many other things, you can track:
+Among many other things, you can track the following:

 Since 2011, you can also gain insights about live visitors.